adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 Usually, we focus on minimizing the loss to optimize the parameters of the model given the input and the correct labels.
 However, for creating adversarial examples, our goal is to maximize the loss to optimize the noise added to the input enough so that it is mislabeled.
 Through FGSM, we select an epsilon value that represents the maximum magnitude of delta and update the values of the input through adding the epsilon in the direction of the gradient descent for the parameters.
 Thus, for all the values in the input, we are either adding or subtracting a perturbation that we defined as epsilon but small enough to where the changes to the image are unrecognizable.

 ![FGSM Summary](/assets/img/fgsm_summary.png){: .mx-auto.d-block :}
-*Our Proposed Addition to the AVOD Architecture*{: .mx-auto.d-block :}

 **Overall, we are solving for the following optimization problem where we optimize the input to find the maximum loss given a perturbation that is constrained to our epsilon value, but then optimizing the model parameters to minimize the overall loss in order to build its robustness.**

 ![Big Picture](/assets/img/overall_proc.png){: .mx-auto.d-block :}
-*Our Proposed Addition to the AVOD Architecture*{: .mx-auto.d-block :}

 # Experiment

 We test our training algorithm for the 3D and BEV object detection tasks on the car class of the KITTI dataset and compare our results to the previous work done by Taewan Kim and Joydeep Ghosh [1].
 These results are based on the difficulty levels within the dataset, ranging between easy, medium, and hard.
-We follow the standard metric of using an Average Precision (AP) score and reporting the minimum AP score across all input sources to assess robustness. \\
+We follow the standard metric of using an Average Precision (AP) score and reporting the minimum AP score across all input sources to assess robustness.

 We compare three different algorithms and assess their performance based on the data provided: